vcfvct/aws-exam/azure.md

 ## Compute
 * Scale Sets -> ASG
 * App Services: PaaS with `Web Apps` for standard app or Containers or APIs, with different run time like node/php/.net etc.
-* `Azure Container Instances` -> Fargate: provide portable environments for virtualized applications.
+* `Azure Container Instances` -> FarGate: provide portable environments for virtualized applications.
 It can start containers in Azure in seconds, without the need to *provision and manage* VMs.
 * AKS(k8s) + ACR(container registry)
 * Azure DevTest Labs -> support windows/linux, quickly provision development and test environments, Set automated shutdowns to minimize costs
 * `Azure Databricks` is an Apache *Spark*-based analytics platform.